c-bun/CC4.0/README.md

 The script will print what it is doing into the terminal and create a ``.csv`` in the current path with the specified file name.

+To keep track of your runs, and to minimize typing in the terminal, I also added JSON parsing functionality.
+Instead of all those pesky commands and flags, just specify the path to your config file that contains all the necessary information.

+``python3 run_OSF.py -c config.json``

+See the ``config.json`` file for how to format.
+If you want to test if things are working, the config file included should run the sample data.

 **Other options for customizing the script output:**
 ``[-d DIMENSION]`` Optional tag to specify the number of dimensions to use in the search.
 The default is 2.
 Using greater than 2 dimensions on large (>500 entry) datasets could take a considerable amount of time.